Julia A. J. Foote: Family

 Both of Foote's parents were slaves, however, her father was not born into slavery.
 Foote's father was born free and then was stolen during his childhood and sold into slavery.
 Her mother was born into slavery in the state of New York.
 Foote's mother endured treatment from a cruel master and then was sold from master to master until ending up with a master who treated her less cruelly.
 Foote's father experienced difficulty with consistent weather exposure during the time he spent enslaved.
 Eventually, Foote's father purchased himself, Foote's mother, and their first born child.
 Foote was born a free black woman, but her parents often told Foote of their times spent enslaved.
 The recollection of stories told by Foote's parents largely impacted Foote and added to her struggles with mental illness.

 Marriage

-Around 1841, Foote married George Foote, who worked in Chelsea.
+Around 1841, Foote married George (Tillman), who worked in Chelsea.
 They spent a significant amount of time apart, as George's job as a sailor required him to travel back and forth from Chelsea to Boston, where he and Foote moved to in 1841.
 Time apart from her husband gave Foote the space to explore her passion for religion, and she sought to preach at the local AME Zion church to which she belonged.
 George was not supportive of her desire to preach, as it was not common for women to be preachers.
 However, her husband's expostulations did not stop her from pursuing what she believed was God's calling for her to preach.
 Some time in the late 1840s, George died and Foote ended up traveling and preaching across the United States.

+Her marriage to George Tillman was by 1839.
+And some 10 years after his death she married Beverly Foot(e) at Cleveland, Cuyahoga, Ohio on September 29, 1859.
+A 11 year old son Alonzo C Tillman resided with Julia and Beverly Foote for the 1860 US Census of Ohio.
+Sadly local Newspaper reporting 13 year old Alonzo Tillman, only son of Beverly and Julia A Foot drowned in Lake Erie, 6 August 1862.